seldonian-framework/Tutorials/examples/diabetes.md

 </p>

 <p>
-    Finally, we stress this example is to demonstratte the potential applications of the Seldonian Toolkit and Seldonian algorithms, in general.
+    Finally, we stress that the purpose of this example is to demonstrate the potential applications of the Seldonian Toolkit and, generally, Seldonian algorithms.
 The simulator is a simplified model, and we consider only a simple set of dosage recommendation policies.
 </p>
 </div>